Trust Me On This - MA Law Courses

 • Health Issues

 A will is valid regardless of how old it is, but your original wishes may no longer be valid.
-Frequently wills are created with the birth of a child and include a provision to name a person or two to be the child's guardian.
+Frequently wills are amended with a child's birth.
+And add a provision to name a person (or two) to be the child's guardian.

 Irrevocable trusts are more difficult to amend.